craftercms/docs/source/getting-started/your-first-project/templated.rst

 |

-For more information on content authoring, please see the documentation section: :ref:`Content Authoring <newIa-author>`
+For more information on content authoring, please see the documentation section: :ref:`Content Authoring <author>`